jorgeafsilva/px4_swarm_controller_python/readme.md

   Modify the Python scripts in the package to implement your custom swarm algorithms.

 - **Integration:**
-  You can extend the package by adding new ROS2 nodes or modifying existing messages to suit your application.
+  Extend the package by adding new ROS2 nodes or modifying existing messages to suit your application.

 - **Simulation Parameters:**
   Adjust Gazebo and PX4 parameters to match your simulation requirements.